-- The following additional privileges might also be required after a server upgrade: - When using MySQL Enterprise Backup 8.0.19 or later for the first time on a MySQL Server that has been upgraded from 8.0.18 or earlier and has been backed up by MySQL Enterprise Backup before: - ALTER on mysql.backup_progress. - CREATE, INSERT, and DROP on mysql.backup_progress_old. - CREATE, INSERT, DROP, and ALTER on mysql.backup_progress_new.
+- The following additional privileges might also be required after a server upgrade: - When using MySQL Enterprise Backup 9.0 for the first time on a MySQL Server that has been upgraded from 8.0.18 or earlier and has been backed up by MySQL Enterprise Backup before: - ALTER on mysql.backup_progress. - CREATE, INSERT, and DROP on mysql.backup_progress_old. - CREATE, INSERT, DROP, and ALTER on mysql.backup_progress_new.